Master of Science in Law FAQs

 - MSL Alumni

-Is Northwestern's MSL Program Right for Me?
+Is Northwestern's Legal Master's Degree (MSL) Right for Me?

 Do other law schools have this degree?